Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 }
 ```

-In order to put things together, we can find the whole code base for the article on GitHub: [https://github.com/Ernyoke/aws-fargate-fluentbit](https://github.com/Ernyoke/aws-fargate-fluentbit)
+## Putting Things Together

+The code for this project with instructions to deploy everything can be found on GitHub: [https://github.com/Ernyoke/aws-fargate-fluentbit](https://github.com/Ernyoke/aws-fargate-fluentbit)

 ## References